Matt Cameron: Pearl Jam (1998–2025)

 Cameron has since become the longest serving drummer of the band.
 McCready stated that Cameron has made Pearl Jam "into a way better band."
 In 1998, Pearl Jam, with Cameron on drums, recorded "Last Kiss", a cover of a 1960s ballad made famous by J. Frank Wilson and the Cavaliers.
 It was released on the band's 1998 fan club Christmas single; however, by popular demand, the cover was released to the public as a single in 1999.
 "Last Kiss" peaked at number two on the Billboard charts and became the band's highest-charting single.
 In 2000, the band released its sixth studio album, Binaural, and initiated a successful and ongoing series of official bootlegs.
 The band released seventy-two such live albums in 2000 and 2001, and set a record for most albums to debut in the Billboard 200 at the same time.
 "Grievance" (from Binaural) received a Grammy nomination for Best Hard Rock Performance.
 The band released its seventh studio album, Riot Act, in 2002.
 Pearl Jam's contribution to the 2003 film, Big Fish, "Man of the Hour", was nominated for a Golden Globe Award in 2004.
 The band's eighth studio album, the eponymous Pearl Jam, was released in 2006.
 The band released its ninth studio album, Backspacer, in 2009.
 Their tenth studio album Lightning Bolt was released in 2013.
 Their eleventh studio album Gigaton was released March 27, 2020.
 In May 2022, Cameron was forced to miss his first shows in 24 years since joining Pearl Jam due to testing positive for the COVID-19 virus.
 Josh Klinghoffer and Richard Stuverud filled in on drums for Cameron.
+He tested positive again In September 2023 whilst the band were on a US tour forcing him to miss out on the first night in Indianapolis with Klinghoffer once again filling in for him this time for the whole show.